jeremycyr/astro-paper/src/data/blog/simple-rate-limiting-step-functions-sqs-priority-and-task-tokens.md

 ## Broader Applications

 This pattern works beyond ERP integration—anywhere you need coordinated access to rate-limited resources.
-The combination of priority queues, concurrency controls, and task tokens creates sophisticated distributed system behavior that's both powerful and maintainable.
+The combination of priority queues, concurrency controls, and task tokens creates an elegant distributed system behavior that's both powerful and maintainable.

-Perfect for bridging modern cloud architectures with enterprise systems that still think concurrency is a dirty word.